Azure/azure-arc-validation/README.md

 Microsoft will provide the testing tools and processes for partners to run the tests on their environments.
 1. Microsoft will update partners on the availability of a new version of an Azure Arc component as outlined in the Validation Agreement.
-2. Partners will be provided with the sonobuoy based test suite comprising of plugins for the Arc for K8s as well as Arc enabled Data Services.
+2. Partners will be provided with the sonobuoy based test suite comprising of plugins for the Arc enabled Kubernetes as well as Arc enabled Data Services.
 This test suite will be updated as the Azure Arc components evolve.
 3. Storage accounts for each partner will also be provided.
 Partners will be given credentials (service principals, storage account SAS token) to publish the test results into these accounts.

 ### Failure to Address Issues in Conformance Testing